 As with many home remedies, these treatments aren't an exact science, so you probably shouldn't expect very noticeable or quick results.
 You also might need to repeat any remedies many times over, whether natural or not, before you see results.
 And you should discontinue the use of home remedies if you notice skin irritation.

-For even more information, be sure to check out the links on the next page.
+For even more information, be sure to check out the links below.